 - Apply online at www.alaskaworks.org under Youth Tab Or scan for application.

-- Must be 16 or older and enrolled in an ASD High School program. (graduating seniors are eligible)
+- Must be enrolled in a High School program.

 Must provide your own transportation and be able to attend each day of training in order to be considered for selection.

 Call us at (907) 569-4711 for more information.

 Training covers the basics of carpentry and trades math.
 Accurate reading and use of tape measure, hammer, saw, 3-4-5 layout method, and safe use of hand and power tools.
 Using skills learned in class, participants build the following projects: a foot stool, and a set of stairs to a platform.
 Construction site education, safety, and carpenter expectations also covered.

 Training covers: Basic electrical theory, electrical code, blueprints, and tool safety.
 Hands-on training includes – wiring of switches, GFCI receptacles, duplex receptacles, panels, 3-way and 4-way switches, bending EMT and rigid conduit.
 Students apply the skills they learn by assembling and wiring a lamp with a light switch, outlets, and USB receptacles.

 Training with classroom instruction and hands-on training includes; Vertical and horizontal stick welding, oxygen and acetylene cutting, hands-on tools and materials, hazard awareness, work site safety.
 Identify and use safe welding practices, identify joint design and fit-up, set up a welding machine, and identify electrode selection.
 Participants learn basic rebar wire tying and reinforcing practices, basic structural ironworking and rigging practices, and basic rough terrain forklift operation and hand signals.